 Home-link has an access strategy to make sure people with different needs including disabilities are treated fairly when choosing housing.

 Housing Benefit provides help with paying rent if you are on a low income.
-To find out if you qualify for housing benefit, take a look at our 'Useful website' section to use the Directgov self assessment tool.
+To find out if you qualify for housing benefit, take a look at our 'Useful website - National' section to use the Directgov self assessment tool.

 If you do have questions and issues about your housing, you might find it useful to have an advocate.
 An advocate will help you understand all the main issues and help you to get your point across either on the phone, in writing or in a meeting.
 If you prefer an advocate can speak on your behalf.
 Organisations like Shelter and the Citizen's Advice Bureau may be able to provide an advocate.
 See our useful website section for more information.